 Ms. Markwell serves as the Head, Branch Library Services for Emory University Health Sciences Center Library, Grady Branch, Atlanta.
 At the time of this presentation, Ms. Markwell was serving on the Board of Directors of MLA, and is an active member in the Southern Chapter of MLA.

-Ms. LaBeause was the Director of the Mercer University School of Medicine Library & Peyton T. Anderson Learning Resources Center.
-She has also served for many years as the director of the Georgia Interactive Network for Medical Information (GaIN) consortium.
+Ms. LaBeause is the Director of the Mercer University School of Medicine Library & Peyton T. Anderson Learning Resources Center.
+She also served for many years as the director of the Georgia Interactive Network for Medical Information (GaIN) consortium.